← All articles

 What Docker Sandboxes does not provide:

-- No orchestration dashboard.
-There is no UI to monitor multiple concurrent runs, view agent output in real time, or review diffs across branches.
+• No orchestration dashboard.
+There is no UI to monitor multiple concurrent runs, view agent output in real time, or verify results across branches.

-- No git automation.
-Auto-commit, auto-push, branch management, and merge workflows are not part of the sandbox feature.
+• No git automation.
+Branch management and safe git handling are not part of the sandbox feature.

 Docker Sandboxes is a solid choice if you want strong isolation without writing Dockerfiles and you do not need workflow management on top.
 It occupies a middle ground between fully manual Docker setup and a managed orchestration platform.